 5. Policy

-This policy has been developed to address conflicts of interest affecting Illawarra and South Coast Central Service Office Inc.
+This policy has been developed to address actual, potential and perceived conflicts of interest affecting Illawarra and South Coast Central Service Office Inc.

-Conflict of interest are common, and they do not need to present a problem to the charity as long as they are openly and effectively managed.
+Conflicts of interest are common and do not need to present a problem to the charity as long as they are openly and effectively managed.

-It is the policy of [Illawarra and South Coast Central Service Office Inc as well as a responsibility of the Committee, that ethical, legal, financial or other conflicts of interest be avoided and that any such conflicts (where they do arise) do not conflict with the obligations to Illawarra and South Coast Central Service Office Inc
+It is the policy of Illawarra and South Coast Central Service Office Inc and the responsibility of the Committee, to ensure that ethical, legal, financial or other conflicts of interest are avoided wherever possible and effectively managed when they arise.

 The Illawarra and South Coast Central Service Office Inc will manage conflicts of interest by requiring Committee members to: